Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/supporting/company-one-pager.md

 title: "Company One-Pager"
 ---

-# SkyMirror: The Future of Enterprise Digital Transformation
+# Skymirror: The Future of Enterprise Digital Transformation

 ## Company Overview
-SkyMirror is a pioneering technology enterprise delivering AI-powered solutions, enterprise software, and technology education.
+Skymirror is a pioneering technology enterprise delivering AI-powered solutions, enterprise software, and technology education.
 Founded in 2024 and headquartered in Budapest, Hungary, we're building an integrated technology ecosystem for enterprise workforce management and education.

 ## Our Solutions